hints & tips

 - From Cassandra: Bottle brush, then into the sterilizing bucket, rinsed then semi dried, then into the fridge until filled.
 We love’em!

-- From Kerry: I just use a dishwasher and a cloth on the end of a butter knife if there are any stubborn bits stuck down the bottom.
+- From Kerry: I just use a cloth on the end of a butter knife if there are any stubborn bits stuck down the bottom.

 The five keys to safer food from the WHO website: